Skip to content

 Pricing

-⭐⭐⭐ Calendly is affordable by enterprise software standards, but its per-user pricing means the cost can add up fast.
+⭐⭐⭐ At $12/month, Calendly is reasonably-priced by enterprise software standards.
+But its $20/month per-user pricing for teams means the cost can add up fast.
 Its free plan is generous.

 Ease of use